-We recognise that through our work with students, we are fulfilling our inclusion role.
-As a result of a placement in our school students or volunteers have a much better understanding of our children.
-Also in the future, they are more able to support other very special children in society.
-Many of our volunteers now are now employed as Teaching Assistants at our school and other local schools.
+We welcome students and volunteers into Waverley school.
+These people are highly valued and welcomed into our School.
+We recognise that through our work with students and volunteers, we are fulfilling our inclusion role.
+As a result of placement in our school students or volunteers have a much better understanding of our children and of all children with additional needs in our communities.
+Many of our previous volunteers are now employed as Teaching Assistants at our school and other local schools.

 Volunteering at Waverley School offers a fantastic source of work experience for those considering a career in teaching or working with young people.
 It is also a great way to develop communication skills that are valued by all employers, whether working with young people or not.